Property Claim Questions

 Yes.
 The University of Tennessee, through The State of Tennessee procures fidelity and crime coverage in the amount of $1 million per occurrence, for all State employees.
 There is a $100,000 per occurrence deductible, which applies to each loss.

-Contact UTPD to file a report for all property losses that arise from criminal activity (theft, vandalism, etc.) and for vehicle accidents.
+Contact UTPD to file a report for all property losses that arise from criminal activity (theft, vandalism, etc.).
 If the loss occurred off campus, file your report with the police department where the loss occurred.
 If provided a case number, include this with the “Incident Report” in which you complete and send to the Office of Risk Management.